Nonperturbative Dyson-Schwinger equation approach to strongly interacting Dirac fermion systems: Fermion-boson coupling

 When one is studying the effects of Coulomb interaction or fermion-phonon interaction in graphene or other types of two-dimensional Dirac semimetals, the Yukawa-coupling $g\phi{\bar\psi}\gamma^{0}\psi$ is encountered.
 The WTIs to be derived here will be very useful in such studies.

 (1) Apparently, the simplest choice of matrix $\Theta$ is $\Theta = I$.
-For this choice, it is easy to check that the Constraints I and III are satisfied.
+For this choice, it is easy to check that the constraints I and III are satisfied.
 We have already mentioned that $\psi_\sigma\rightarrow e^{i\theta}\psi_\sigma$ is a symmetry of the total Lagrangian density $\mathcal{L}$.
-Thus we sould use Eq.~(\ref{Eq:WTIS1}) and obtain the following identity
+Thus we could use Eq.~(\ref{Eq:WTIS1}) and obtain the following identity

 This is the ordinary symmetry-induced WTI.
-This WTI by itself is of little practical usage since one single identify cannot determine three unknown current vertex functions $\Upsilon_{\gamma^{0}}$, $\Upsilon_{\gamma^{1}}$, and $\Upsilon_{\gamma^{2}}$.
+This WTI by itself is of little practical usage since one single identity cannot determine three unknown current vertex functions $\Upsilon_{\gamma^{0}}$, $\Upsilon_{\gamma^{1}}$, and $\Upsilon_{\gamma^{2}}$.
 Fortunately, there are more WTIs.

 (2) Choose $\Theta = \gamma^{01} = \gamma^{0}\gamma^{1}$.
-This matrix satisfies the Constraints II and IV, i.e., $\hat{\Theta}=-\Theta$ and $\{\gamma^0, \Theta\} = 0$.
+This matrix satisfies the constraints II and IV, i.e., $\hat{\Theta}=-\Theta$ and $\{\gamma^0, \Theta\} = 0$.
 Using Eq.~(\ref{Eq:WTIS2}) and the following relations

 we obtain

 Apart from $\Upsilon_{\gamma^{0}}$ and $\Upsilon_{\gamma^{1}}$, there appears a fourth unknown function $\Upsilon_{\gamma^{012}}$.